karatovv/ShanghaiMoon/README.md

 The latest version is always recommended for use unless stated otherwise on the release page.
 Scores set in older versions may be broken in newer ones.

+If you have any questions regarding this client, please do not ask them on the Etterna discord server.
+Nobody is obligated to answer you there, and most likely won't.
+It's better to dm on discord.

 -----------------------------------

 Please note that this client is still in development and far from perfect!